 There are many steps to obtaining a divorce in Florida, the first of which is to file an official request asking for a divorce.
 Here, we provide specific information about state’s Petition for Dissolution of Marriage, as well as other documents necessary to start the divorce process.
-Contact our Florida Dissolution of Marriage attorneys today.
+Contact our Fort Lauderdale dissolution of marriage attorneys today.

 Filing a Petition for Dissolution of Marriage in Florida